wolfniey/FastLogin/README.md

+# This if the fork of original FastLogin with only one difference - support for Innocraft Aozora authentication plugin

 # FastLogin

 Checks if a Minecraft player has a paid account (premium).
 If so, they can skip offline authentication (auth plugins).